-We don’t have cable television, and we do have more time which allows my husband and I to read two to three books a month.
-If we are on vacation, or have yet to find a new to us television series on Netflix that we can agree on, we read a few more.
+We don’t have cable television, and we have more time, allowing my husband and I to read two to three books a month.
+If we are on vacation or have yet to find a new to us television series on Netflix that we can agree on, we read a few more.

 What about children’s books?

-Originally we had all of his books out but after reading the book Simplicity Parenting I put away the more advanced books and just kept his favorites available.
+Originally we had all of his books out, but after reading Simplicity Parenting, I put away the more advanced books and kept his favorites available.
 He is developing into an avid book lover, just like his parents, and has started to know the books well enough to use the characters and settings in imaginative play.
 Having fewer books and reading repetitively has also helped him develop his vocabulary.

 This article at Little Stories, a website about early speech and language development, provides more information on the benefits of a smaller library for young children.